 Fukagawa-Edo Museum

-The Fukagawa-Edo Museum houses a whole life-size town – complete with shops, homes & treasure storehouse – that has been recreated down to the last detail.
+Are you ready for a little time travel?
+One step inside this shitamachi museum, and we’ll find ourselves in the streets of a lovingly recreated Edo-era town.
+The Fukagawa-Edo Museum is a life-size town, complete with shops, homes & treasure storehouse that have been recreated down to the last detail.
 And of course, we can go inside all the buildings and get a first-hand feel for the way people lived in the samurai era.

 Stroll the streets, past the fisherman’s house with all his net-mending tools…

-…stop at the vegetable vendor…
+stop at the vegetable vendor…

-…or visit the town’s most prosperous merchant…
+or visit the town’s most prosperous merchant…

-…and see how a top-of-the-line Edo-era kitchen was stocked.
+to see how a top-of-the-line Edo-era kitchen was stocked.

-Then let’s take a stroll along the waterfront…
+Then let’s take a stroll along the waterfront as day turns into night…

-…as day turns to night.
 As an added bonus, the lighting at this museum constantly cycles through 24 hours so we can get that excellent round-the-clock experience.

-Hours: 9:30 – 17:00 (Last entry 16:30)
+Hours: 9:30 – 17:00

 Admission: ¥300